Jump to section

-To you he’s the cuddliest and cutest thing you’ve ever seen.
+To you. he’s the cuddliest and cutest thing you’ve ever seen.
 He doesn’t argue back and he loves you unconditionally.
 He’d also never cause you any harm intentionally.
-However, your Bull Terrier's nature he can be extremely protective.
+However, your Bull Terrier's nature can be extremely protective.
 Recently, he’s tried to bite at your new partner when he’s come too close.
 He also occasionally displays signs of aggression and biting behavior at other dogs when they get too close to you.
 This behavior could be seriously problematic.
-If he gets into a habit of being he could cause someone serious harm.
-Not only could this result in expensive medical bills, but worst case scenario he could have to be put down.
+If he gets into a habit of biting, he could cause someone serious harm.
+Not only could this result in expensive medical bills, but worst-case scenario, he could have to be put down.

 Getting a handle on this behavior is essential.
 Fortunately, Bull Terrier dogs are, on the whole, well-tempered and easy to train.
 So, all is not lost.
 Getting this training right could even save him from serious injury if he gets into a fight with another dog.

 Because Bull Terriers are so receptive, you can definitely train this biting behavior out of him.
 To do so though, you’ll need to take a number of steps to deter him from biting altogether.
 You’ll also have to react quickly and firmly when you do see any worrying signs.
 Part of training will also require you to direct his energy elsewhere.
 With the right incentive, you’ll soon see results.

 Bull Terrier puppies are particularly energetic and responsive.
 This means you could see results in just a couple of weeks.
 If he’s older and this habit has developed over many years, then you may need a couple of months to fully break the habit.
 Succeed with this training though, and you won’t have to be on edge when you meet new people and pets.
 You also won’t have to worry about leaving him with the kids.